jonathanslenders/pymux-test/README.rst

 -----------

 There is no official roadmap.
 All code is written for the fun.
-Of course, we have many ideas, and all input is welcome.
+Of course, we have many ideas and all input is welcome.

+Maybe, we will support extensions written in Python.
+Maybe we will further improve mouse support.
+Maybe we will make the code base reusable and allow any full screen prompt_toolkit application to embed a vt100 terminal.
+(Imagine a terminal emulator embedded in `pyvim
+<https://github.com/jonathanslenders/pyvim>`_.)
+Maybe we will create some cool
+widgets to traverse the windows and panes.

 About Mac OS X support